ARYAAN2903/AccuKnox/README.md

    npm start
 5. This will compile the application and start a local server.
 By default, it will be available at http://localhost:3000.
 6. Open your web browser and navigate to http://localhost:3000 to view the running application.
+7. Once the application is running, click on the "Add/Manage Widgets" button located at the top right of the dashboard to configure widgets within each category.